 The police department follows a community-policing philosophy department-wide.
-Members of the department have established working partnerships with other city departments, county, state and federal agencies, homeowners associations and members of the private sector.
+Members of the department have established working partnerships with other city departments, county, state and federal agencies, homeowners’ associations and members of the private sector.
 The department has adopted a proactive stance towards establishing partnerships and addressing community issues.

 • The Investigative Services Bureau consists of the Investigative Services Division composed of the Special Operations Unit and the Criminal Investigations Unit, which includes detectives that investigate: Narcotics Enforcement, Major Crimes, Property and Persons Crimes.
 The Special Enforcement Team is a component of the Special Operations Unit whose responsibilities include strategically responding to and investigating property and narcotics crimes in conjunction with the Criminal Investigations Unit.
 Victim Services, Crime Scene Technician, Crime Analyst and Technical Support are supporting components of these two divisions.
-The Background Investigator is also a component of the bureau and is responsible for conducting comprehensive pre-employment backgrounds and recruitment activities for potential police department applicants.

-The Administrative Services Division provides a supportive role for the agency including: Training, Records, Planning and Research, Accreditation, Grants, Emergency Management, Property and Evidence, Armorers and Court Liaison.
-The components of this bureau are responsible for the in-service training of all new and current police department personnel, the receipt, processing and retention of police department reports and documents, accreditation certification, grant writing, the emergency management function, processing and storage of property and evidence, armory, case filing and subpoena disbursement.
+The Administrative Services Division provides a supportive role for the agency including: Training, Records, Planning and Research, Accreditation, Grants, Property and Evidence, Armorers and Court Liaison.
+The components of this bureau are responsible for the in-service training of all new and current police department personnel, the receipt, processing and retention of police department reports and documents, accreditation certification, grant writing, processing and storage of property and evidence, armory, case filing and subpoena disbursement.
+The Background Investigator is also a component of the division and is responsible for conducting comprehensive pre-employment backgrounds and recruitment activities for potential police department applicants.

-The Community Services Division consists of Code Compliance, Neighborhood Policing, School Resource, Animal Control and the Traffic Unit.
+The Special Services Division consists of Code Compliance, Animal Control and the Traffic Unit.
 The components of this division include: Code Compliance Officers who are responsible for identifying and correcting city code complaints, Animal Control Officers, and the Traffic Unit whose officers investigate traffic crashes, respond to neighborhood traffic complaints and specialized traffic enforcement.
 The Traffic Unit supervisor is also responsible for fleet control.